project-jue/jue/docs/architecture/Layer_FAQ.md

 ---

-### Why Rust for the Physics Layer
+### Why Rust for the Physics-World

-The Physics layer:
+The Physics-World:

 * Is a virtual machine
 * Manages memory